 The Mid-Western Region is organized into two clusters: Michigan/Ohio and Illinois Area.
 We have alternated between two and three clusters and initially held one Area Workday Cluster in the spring and one in the fall.
 The Area Workday Clusters were moved to the fall in the late 1990s to ensure that all chapters received the information early in the program year to enhance its programming and improve operations.
 Our Area Workday Clusters have grown significantly over the years and are widely attended by mothers and teens.

 Today, the Mid-Western Region is made up of over 1300 mothers and 1900 teens and children throughout our 8 states.
-We recently chartered our 35th chapter, South Central Wisconsin, on October 22, 2016.
-We are 35 strong and are thriving and making positive contributions in the lives of children in their communities.
+We are 35 chapters strong, and growing our family with 3 new chapters across our region, Great Lakes Bay, Erie Shore and Greater Northeast Indiana, in 2018.
+We are thriving and making positive contributions in the lives of children in their communities.
 We remain committed to equipping children to be leaders today and in the future.